How to make towels soft again after they’ve gone scratchy

 by Sarah O’Byrne |

 Have your once fresh and soft towels become scratchy over time?
 Are you looking to recapture that hotel-like softness?
-Whether it’s a bath towel, gym towel, or dog towel, here are all the tips and tricks you’ll need to prevent and remedy your rough towels.
+Whether it’s a bath towel, gym towel, or dog towel, it's time to learn how to make towels soft again!
+Here's all the tips and tricks you’ll need to prevent and remedy your rough towels.

 Cut back on detergent